GenissonEmilio/Pizza-project/README.md

 **Open for contributions**

-This game was a small JavaScript training project.
+This game is a small JavaScript training project.
 It's using concepts such as classes, prototype object and others.
-To play this little game you need to install javascript on your machine and a code editor like vscode.
-But it can also be accessed via browser using gitHub pages.
+To play this little game you'll need to install the javascript on your computer and a code editor like vscode.
+But the game can also be accessed via browser using gitHub pages.